cassiebreviu/intro-nlp-wine-reviews/README.md

-TODO: I wonder if we had an additional feautre of the type of blend?
+TODO: I wonder if we had an additional feature of the type of blend?
 Could that improve accuracy?

 TODO: build an app where you can type a description of a wine and it will predict the wuality and price of the wine.
 Host http request on azure functions in a vue mobile web app.